 Is AOD-9604 worth using instead of semaglutide?

 Based on the current evidence base, no. GLP-1 receptor agonists have substantially stronger trial evidence and FDA approval for weight management.
-AOD-9604 may be of academic interest but should not be considered an evidence-based weight-loss therapy.
+AOD-9604 may be of academic interest but must not be considered an evidence-based weight-loss therapy.

 Lead Medical Researcher